iEngage/csharp-sdk/docs/IdeaApi.md

 Share idea

 This service allows a user to share a idea.
 The following fields(key:value) are required to be present in the Idea JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. ideaTitle </br>2. ideaDescription </br>3. group: { groupId } </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API.  /_*  **Required fields**      1. ideaTitle      2. ideaDescription      3. group: { groupId }  *_/

 ### Example
 ```csharp